 The landscape of the site and its wider setting is a highly suitable area for the development of wind energy and consequently a variety of projects exist within differing stages of the wind farm life cycle (existing, permitted and proposed).
-To provide clarity for the reader and authors of the chapter, a variety of photomontage visuals have been produced to include various cumulative scenarios in the Volume 2 Photomontage Booklet.
-A description of how these various cumulative categories are presented in the photomontage booklet is comprehensively reported in Section 1.3.2.2 above, and the categories within which each wind farm is assigned is laid out below.
+All wind farm developments in the LVIA Study Area are identified within one of the following categories:

-All wind farm developments in the LVIA Study Area are identified in this section and presented within the photomontage booklet within one of the following categories:
+- Existing Existing wind energy developments currently operational in the baseline landscape at the time of conducting this LVIA; - Do-Nothing Scenario Permitted wind energy developments, permitted (consented) at the time of conducting this LVIA.
+These developments have a high probability of being operational in a Do-Nothing Scenario - a potential future receiving landscape future receiving landscape.

-- Existing Existing wind energy developments currently operational in the baseline landscape at the time of conducting this LVIA; - Do-Nothing Scenario Wind Energy Developments either under construction or permitted (consented) at the time of conducting this LVIA.
-These developments have a high probability of being operational in a future receiving landscape. - Proposed All well-developed wind farm proposals with project specifications in the public domain at the time of conducting this LVIA.
-Cumulative effects between the Proposed Development and the development within this category is more uncertain and is reliant on an outcome of the planning and consenting system.
+Proposed - All well-developed wind farm proposals with project specifications in the public domain at the time of conducting this LVIA.
+Cumulative effects between the Proposed Development and the other proposed developments within this category is more uncertain and is reliant on an outcome of the planning and consenting system.

-These categories are a useful guide to enable understanding and structure when viewing the photomontage booklet and identification of developments in this section.
-However, irrespective of how a development is categorised, the assessments of cumulative landscape and visual effects includes all wind farm developments.
+These categories are a useful guide to enable understanding and structure when viewing the photomontage booklet and identification of other wind energy developments in Chapter 14 and the impact assessment appendices.

-The effects reported both in the main chapter and within the assessment appendices (Appendix 13-2 - LCA Assessment Tables; Appendix 13-3 - Photomontage Assessment Tables) uses appropriate and logical narrative to discuss cumulative interactions between the Proposed Development and all other wind energy developments irrespective of which category they occur.
+The effects reported both in the main chapter and within the assessment appendices (Appendix 14-2 - LCA Assessment Tables; Appendix 14-3 - Photomontage Assessment Tables) uses appropriate and logical narrative to discuss cumulative interactions between the Proposed Development and all other wind energy developments irrespective of which category they occur.
 Whilst the categories provide clarity in presentation of visuals considering the scope of potential development in this landscape, discussion of cumulative interactions on specific landscape and visual receptors is relative to the effects on that receptor and proportionate to the likelihood of significant landscape and visual effects occurring.

-1.4.5.1 Cumulative Landscape Effects
+1.5.4.1 Cumulative Landscape Effects